evanpan117/gpt-2/README.md

 ## GPT-2 Windows 10 CPU (not GPU) Installation Instructions

 OpenAI GPT-2 is Python and Tensorflow.
 GPT-2 requires specific versions of Python and Tensorflow.
-It won't work if we install the latest versions of those.
+It doesn't work with the latest versions of those programs.
 Robin's bash scripts call python.
 Don't need to install Windows bash if invoking python directly.

 - Install Windows git bash shell (not GUI)
 ```
     https://git-scm.com/downloads
 ```
-- Install Python 3.6.8 64-bit, not 32-bit, not any version except 3.6.8 64-bit because it must match up with specific version of Tensorflow.
+- Install Python 3.6.8 64-bit, not 32-bit, not any version except 3.6.8 64-bit, because it must match up with specific version of Tensorflow.
 - During Python installer, click the box to add python to the Path.
 - Clone GPT-2 robinrowe fork.
 ```bash